 Welcome to the Sami anniversary exhibition in Suhmhuset at the NTNU University Museum, held in collaboration with Saemien Sijte, the Røros Museum and the Lesja division of Gudbrandsdalslågen Musca.

 The exhibition has texts in Southern Sami, Norwegian and English.

 Photo: Åge Hojem, NTNU University Museum.
 Photo of bonfire: Museum of Cultural History, University of Oslo.

 The exhibition was a part of the program for Tråante 2017, a celebration marking the 100 years that have passed since the Sami people’s first congress.
 This meeting was held in Trondheim on February 6-9, 1917.

-- Individuals providing assistance to disabled people: Free
+- Individuals providing assistance to those with disabilities - Free